electrify-7/PresentationValidator/readme.md

 - Detects inconsistencies and formatting issues.
 - Works on macOS, Linux, and Windows.
 - Console-friendly output with structured formatting.
+- Scalability Mode: For large presentations (20+ slides), the system automatically pre-processes slides with an LLM to extract only the most important details — reducing token usage while maintaining all essential meaning for accurate analysis.

 ---